 - Parmesan.
 The rind for the soup and the cheese portion for the topping.

 Notes about the ingredients

-- The base flavors that make the soup: As I mentioned above, vegetables you have available can be substituted for what the recipe calls for but there are certain items that make the base flavor of a minestrone.
+- The base flavors that make the soup the best Italian minestrone soup: As I mentioned above, vegetables you have available can be substituted for what the recipe calls for but there are certain items that make the base flavor of a minestrone.
 Olive oil, carrots, onions, garlic, bay leaf, Parmesan rind, tomatoes and stock are all essentials that you should not substitute if you want to make a great minestrone.

 - Swapping fresh tomatoes for canned tomatoes is fine.
 You will need 2 large tomatoes that are diced to substitute for the canned tomatoes in this recipe.